Workers Compensation - 7 Basic Facts for Employers

 - Employer defenses against claims, including self-inflicted injuries, willful misconduct, and injuries with drugs/alcohol.

 Employers may self-insure for workers' compensation, as long as their policy meets state regulation minimums.
 Most companies choose to belong to their state's workers' compensation program.
+Some federal companies are required to also have Defense Base Act insurance if hiring contractors on military bases overseas.

 Fact 2: Worker's compensation covers long-term illnesses and injuries as well as incidents.